Identifying unbound strong bunching and the breakdown of the Rotating Wave Approximation in the quantum Rabi model: Introduction

-The response of quantum systems is typically accessed by measuring the \textit{one-photon spectrum} $S^{(1)}(\omega)$ of the emitted light, and tracing the strengths and frequencies of the emerging spectral features.
-To further characterise the emitted light, and access its \textit{statistics}, we can measure its intensity correlation $g^{(2)}(\tau)$, through the Hanbury Brown and Twiss (HBT) interferometer~\cite{hanbury_brown_apparent_1952,hanbury_brown_question_1956,kimble_photon_1977,carmichael1999statistical} (see schematic in Fig.~\ref{fig:setup_problem}(a)).
-In particular, the intensity correlations can highlight the effects of the non-number-conserving terms in the Rabi Hamiltonian~\cite{zubizarreta_casalengua_conventional_2020}.
-Consequently, $g^{(2)}(\tau)$ might prove to be a far more sensitive probe of the effects of USC than the one-photon spectra.
+The emergence of new effects in the USC, and its boundary with WC and SC regimes, is typically quantified through the study of \textit{one-photon spectra} $S^{(1)}(\omega)$ of the emitted light, by tracing the intensities and frequencies of the spectral features, leading to the usual criterion for USC ($g\gtrsim 0.1 \omega_a$).
+Alternatively, we could choose to focus on the \textit{statistics}, rather than spectrum, of the emitted light, by measuring its intensity correlations $g^{(2)}(\tau)$, through the Hanbury Brown and Twiss (HBT) interferometer~\cite{hanbury_brown_apparent_1952,hanbury_brown_question_1956,kimble_photon_1977,carmichael1999statistical} shown schematically in Fig.~\ref{fig:setup_problem}(a).
+Intensity correlations should constitute a more sensitive probe to the non-number-conserving dynamics generated by the Rabi Hamiltonian~\cite{zubizarreta_casalengua_conventional_2020}, and might delineate an far more complex boundary of the USC regime.